JuliaGeo/NetCDF.jl/doc/NetCDF.md

 ## Creating files

-    nccreate (filename, varname, varattributes, dimensions ...)
+    nccreate (filename, varname, dimensions ..., atts=atts,gatts=gatts,compress=compress,t=t,mode=mode)

 This creates a variable in an existing netcdf file or creates a new file.
-Filename and varname are strings, while varattributes is a Dict consisting of pairs of attribute names and values.
+Filename and varname are strings.
 After that follows a list of dimensions.
 Each dimension entry starts with a dimension name (a String), and may be followed by a dimension length, an array with dimension values or a Dict containing dimension attributes.
 Then the next dimension is entered and so on.
 Have a look at examples/high.jl for an example use.

+Possible optional arguments are:
+- **atts** Dict of attribute names and values to be assigned to the variable created
+- **gatts** Dict of attribute names and values to be written as global attributes
+- **compress** Integer [0..9] setting the compression level of the file, only valid if mode=NC_NETCDF4
+- **t** variable type, currently supported types are: const NC_BYTE, NC_CHAR, NC_SHORT, NC_INT, NC_FLOAT, NC_LONG, NC_DOUBLE
+- **mode** file creation mode, only valid when new file is created, choose one of: NC_NETCDF4, NC_CLASSIC_MODEL, NC_64BIT_OFFSET

 ## Miscellaneous

     ncsync( [filename] )